-It’s one of the most common questions we get asked and one we encourage you to keep asking, but with few known causes and several evolving risk factors, the answer is not as precise as we wish it were.
+It’s one of the most common questions we get asked and one we encourage you to keep asking, but with few known causes and several evolving risk factors, the answer is not as simple as we wish it were.

 We encourage everyone to SHAKE IT UP by making small positive lifestyle changes that can add up to big improvements in your overall health while reducing your risk of breast cancer.